 The first crisis for the guineas was that leaves began falling from the trees.
 Every time the wind blew and leaves cascaded down, the peaceful air of the Manor was disrupted by the alarmed shrieks of guineas, who would immediately bolt for cover.
 The chickens usually went with them, I guess on some sort of general Poultry Solidarity Principle.

 Just when the guinea flock became accustomed to falling leaves, temperatures got cold enough that I shifted to my cool-weather hat and coveralls.
 This was the occasion for more alarm, because evidently recognizing people no matter what they’re wearing is not a guinea strong suit.
 The chickens seem to have no problem with it, but guineas?
 No, not them.
+For pest control problem you can visit rodent control services skokie il and ask for some tips.

 They’ve also had severe problems learning where the door is on the run they sleep in.
 When we go out in the morning to let them free range, there’s often at least one or two (this is an improvement, previously it was the whole flock) who will relentlessly beat their heads against the wire trying to get out of the pen.
 The pen they entered through the door they now cannot locate.
 The strange disappearance of the door provokes more piercing calls of alarm, because when you’re a guinea being separated from the flock is the Worst Thing Ever.